-When free radicals proliferate, they destroy individual skin cells; they can cause some cells to mutate and begin to reproduce unchecked, which can be the beginning stages of cancer.
+When free radicals increase, they destroy individual skin cells; they can cause some cells to mutate and begin to reproduce unchecked, which can be the beginning stages of cancer.
 The antioxidants in raspberries protect the skin from free radicals.

 Raspberries are high in some vital nutrients, from vitamin C to iron.
 Vitamin C is crucial for women who want to improve their skin's brightness and combat the signs of aging.
-The skin can readily replenish itself with the right nutrients, preventing lines and wrinkles exacerbated by dead and dying skin cells.
+The skin can readily replenish itself with the proper nutrients, preventing lines and wrinkles exacerbated by dead and dying skin cells.

 Naturally high source of Salicylic Acid